 Cursors show the position of the KX3's A and B VFOs, The position and width of each cursor shows the passband being received.
-Two cursor shapes may be selected using MENU: 1 Cursor.
-The translucent bar cursor or a "U" shaped cursor at the bottom of the spectrum display may be selected.
+Two cursor shapes may be selected using MENU: \bigcirc Cursor.
+Tap the \bigcirc SELECT knob to choose either a translucent bar cursor or a "U" shaped cursor at the bottom of the spectrum display.